jqfan77/Dual_color_fly_brain_imaging_2pSAM_analysis/README.md

 # Getting Started With the Pipeline

-This repository contains the pipeline codes for the long-term multiple-brain-region imaging of neuronal and neuromodulatory activities in *Drosophila* brain by the two-photon synthetic aperture microscopy (2pSAM).
+This repository contains the pipeline codes for the long-term multiple-brain-region imaging of neuronal and neurochemical dynamics in *Drosophila* brain by the two-photon synthetic aperture microscopy (2pSAM).
 This pipeline includes Δ*F/F* extraction and data analysis, organized by **Python**.

 ## Installation